 This online distance-learning program is designed for working professionals and is offered through online coursework with synchronous and in-person training requirements.
 The program was previously a certificate-only program where students earned a state-level Educational Staff Associate certificate to practice school psychology.
 As of fall 2014, program graduates earn both a school psychology certificate and an Educational Specialist degree in school psychology.
-Appropriate candidates for the program are educators or those working in education, counseling, mental helath or psychology-related fields who currently hold a master's degree in their respective field.
+Appropriate candidates for the program are educators or those working in education, counseling, mental helath or psychology-related fields.
+As of winter of 2015, the program will be accepting applicants with both master's and bachelor's degrees.
+Applicants with bachelor's degrees must have completed either three years of full-time teaching or at least five years of relevant professional experience in a closely related field to be considered.
 We adhere to a scientist-practitioner model that prepares students for practice as a school psychologist.
 Candidates completing our program are prepared to receive a Residency Educational Staff Associate (ESA) Certificate in School Psychology from Washington's Office of Superintendent of Public Instruction (OSPI).
 Students are encouraged to seek national certification through preparation of individual portfolios.

 Coursework, practicum, internship, and portfolio expectations are aligned with state and national training standards.
 Specific areas of training include student and program evaluation (measurement principles); development of academic and social-behavioral intervention plans (e.g., instructional and behavioral analysis, consultation and home-school collaboration); and research (methods and statistics).
 The program adopts a preventive focus by training candidates to assess and intervene at the individual, school-wide and at-risk group level.
 Knowledge and skills are developed through integrated coursework, field experiences and internship.